 The Free Application for Federal Student Aid (FAFSA) must be completed by students applying for state, federal, and institutional financial aid.
 Even if you don't think your child will qualify for need-based financial aid, he should still complete the FAFSA to be eligible for student loans.
-The FAFSA can be completed online at www.fafsa.ed.gov as soon as possible after January 1st of the year for which your child is requesting aid.
-(Please note: Beginning in 2016, students will be able to file the FAFSA starting in October instead of the following January.)
+The FAFSA can be completed online at www.fafsa.ed.gov after October 1st of the year prior to your child's college start date.
 Here are the steps you and your child should take when preparing to submit the FAFSA.

 Find out the FAFSA priority deadline for your child's college.
 Financial aid is awarded on a first-come, first-served basis.
 Therefore, it is crucial to submit the FAFSA in a timely manner.
-Many priority deadlines are as early as February.
 Although priority deadlines do not affect a student's eligibility for federal student loans, if your child doesn't file early, he may miss out on possible aid opportunities such as money awarded directly from the institution.

 Create an FSA ID.
 On May 10, 2015, the U.S. Department of Education replaced the Federal Student Aid PIN with the FSA ID in order to increase security for users.
 If your child is considered a dependent student and he files the FAFSA online, both you and your child will need to create an FSA ID.
 An FSA ID is required to sign the online FAFSA application.
 You and your student may not share an FSA ID, as it serves as a signature and must be unique to each person.